aws/aws-application-networking-k8s/docs/how-it-works.md

 * If you are new to the VPC Lattice service, keep in mind that names you use for objects must be unique across your entire account and not just across each cluster used by that account.
 * Your AWS CNI must be v1.8.0 or later to work with VPC Lattice.

-## Deploying the Gateway API Controller
+## Deploying the AWS Gateway API Controller

 Follow these instructions to create a cluster and deploy the AWS Gateway API Controller.
 Run through them again for a second cluster to use with the extended example shown later.